-Similarly, improved access to health risk behaviour support and coaching for residents attending mental health and community support services, as part of the long-term condition model of care, offers an opportunity to address some of the health inequalities associated with having learning disabilities or poor mental health.
-This will depend on effective collaboration between IAPT/NELFT, PCN Mental Health, THLS and the Voluntary and Community Sector to identify patients at highest risk.
-Designated Learning Disability support roles, that are able to support people at times of crisis, admission to hospital etc, could also help reduce avoidable health impacts for this cohort.
+Similarly, improved access to lifestyle support and coaching for residents attending mental health and community support services, as part of the long-term condition model of care, offers an opportunity to address some of the health inequalities associated with having learning disabilities or poor mental health.
+This will depend on effective collaboration between IAPT/NELFT, PCN Mental Health and THLS teams to identify patients at highest risk.